List of Magic: The Gathering keywords: Haunt

 Haunt appears on creatures, instants, and sorceries.
 When a creature with haunt dies or when an instant or sorcery with haunt resolves, the ability triggers causing the card to be exiled "haunting" a creature.
 Haunt allows a player to use an effect twice: once when the spell is played (or the creature enters the battlefield), and once when the creature it haunts is put into a graveyard.
 Haunt appears in Guildpact and is the ability associated with the Orzhov Syndicate.

 Hideaway

 When a card with hideaway enters the battlefield, its controller chooses one card from the top four of their library and exiles that card face-down.
 Each card with hideaway also has another ability that allows its controller to play the "hidden" card, without paying its mana cost, under certain conditions.
-Hideaway appears only on a cycle of lands from Lorwyn, along with a creature from Modern Horizons 1, and most recently on a cycle of enchantments from Streets of New Capenna.
+Hideaway appears only on a cycle of lands from Lorwyn, along with a creature from Modern Horizons, and more recently on a cycle of enchantments from Streets of New Capenna.

 Horsemanship

 Horsemanship parallels flying in that creatures with horsemanship can only be blocked by other creatures with horsemanship.
 There is no exception analogous to reach.
-Horsemanship is unique to the Portal Three Kingdoms set, so very few cards make use of the keyword.
+Horsemanship is mostly unique to the Portal Three Kingdoms set, so very few cards make use of the keyword.